Kampus-Merdeka-Software-Engineering/km-feb24-surabaya-20/README.md

 2. CSS: For styling the dashboard layout and visualizations.
 3. JavaScript: For creating interactive elements and manipulating data visualizations (consider mentioning specific libraries used if any).
 4. Vercel: For deploying the website

-## *Further Development*

-Integrate with a real-time data source for live updates.